Top 10 eCommerce Platforms in Canada in 2026

 -

-A Canadian-born platform with local customer support and strong sales channel integrations
+A Canadian-born platform with local customer support and strong multi-carrier shipping integrations

-Wix targets merchants who want a visual builder and eCommerce in one.
+Wix targets merchants who want a visual builder and ecommerce in one.
 For Canadian small business owners, it blends attractive designs with enough depth to run a serious ecommerce website.
+Managing shipping for small businesses through Wix is straightforward, and the platform connects to popular carriers so you can offer customers competitive delivery options from day one.

 Key features